 4. Non Iron Dress Shirt - Purple End On End

 If you’ve been looking for shirts for shorter guys, you’ve probably seen plenty that cater to guys under 5’8” or 5’9”.
-But if you’re not in that range, you might need a shirt that has better options for you.
+But if you’re not in that range, you might need a shirt that has better options for you as you look for dress clothes for short guys.
 That’s just one thing that really makes Peter Manning stand out.

 There are a ton of different sizes to choose from, and their size 1 comfortably fits guys around 5’1” and 5’2”.
 That’s right, you can get a shirt that fits without a trip to the tailor.
 It’s a great dress shirt to wear for everyday business casual situations, and has a more spread collar to match.
 It also omits the front pocket, which gives it a nice, streamlined look.
 It’s made of wrinkle free materials, so you’ll always look clean pressed, even without ironing.
 The color is a nod to trending yet always classic pastels, so you get the style you want and the fit you need.

 - Wide range of available sizes, even for men around 5’2”

 - Looks refined and everyday business casual